soltz/summer-2016/pydir/README.md

 Npart_bins.py
  - Plots initial entropy (mult) vs. number of participants (Npart) for trento data

-nCh_mult_events.py
+nCh_pythiaEvents.py
- -creates a histogram showing the frequency of different charged multiplicities for pythia QCD processes
+ -creates a histogram showing the frequency of different charged multiplicities for pythia QCD/QED events

 scanPythia.py
  -prints slowJet information about pythia events such as jet constituents and jet pT